-- 1 This device may not cause harmful interference. - 2 This device must accept any interference received, including interference that may cause undesired operation. - NOTICE: The FCC regulations provide that changes or modifications not expressly approved by Dell Inc. could void your authority to operate this equipment.
+- 1 This device may not cause harmful interference. - 2 This device must accept any interference received, including interference that may cause undesired operation.

 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference with radio or television reception, which can be determined by turning the equipment off and on, you are encouraged to try to correct the interference by one or more of the following measures: